UPDATED: JULY 05, 2023 | 1 MIN READ

 Does life insurance cover mental illness?

-You can still qualify for life insurance if you’ve been diagnosed with a mental illness.
+You can still qualify for life insurance if diagnosed with a mental illness.
 The insurance company may request an attending physician statement to confirm you’ve completed your treatment plan and aren’t experiencing symptoms.

 Should mental health be included in healthcare coverage?